What Makes a Great Caregiver?

 - Have reliable transportation and a mobile phone.

 - Be honest and willing to put the health and well-being of the care recipient first.

 Managing the Challenges of Being a Caregiver

-Professional caregiving can be a very rewarding profession, but it can also be a challenging one.
+Being a professional primary caregiver can be a very rewarding profession, but it can also be a challenging one.
 A paid caregiver works hard for their pay, which is not always as high as could be wished.
 There may not be any paid leave, and the hours could be long.
 It will be important to contract with the right home care agency to ensure that needs for pay and adequate time off are met.

 Therefore it is important for caregivers to protect their own mental health and plan time for their own self-care, with activities that will help restore their energy and keep their spirits high.
 If you are a home care aide, you can even receive caregiver trainingto help you learn how to maintain your energy.
-Studies have shown that caregivers who have firm spiritual convictions, a belief in loving and serving others, a strong sense of community and feel that caregiving is their calling in life are the most successful.
+Studies have shown that caregivers who have firm spiritual convictions, a belief in loving and serving others, a strong sense of community, and feel that caregiving is their calling in life are the most successful.

 What Are the Job Requirements?

 Requirements for being a professional caregiver vary depending on the level of training and education desired.
 Caregivers employed by a home care agency are usually certified nursing assistants (CNAs), home health aides (HHAs), or personal care attendants (PCAs).

 - Certified Nursing Assistant (CNA) Certified nursing assistants are state-licensed nursing assistants who have received classroom and hands-on training, as well as passed an exam.
 They have a basic health care education and can help monitor their patients’ medical conditions.
 They have the most training (out of CNAs, HHAs, and PCAs) and can dispense the most caregiving services, including some treatments that registered nurses would have traditionally provided.